Michael Ke Li

 DPhil Candidate and Clarendon Scholar

-Michael is currently a DPhil student and an honorary research fellow at Wolfson CPSD, NDCN.
-His DPhil work primarily focuses on clinical and imaging predictors of cognitive decline after stroke/TIA under the supervision of Prof Rothwell and Dr Tuna.
+Michael is currently a DPhil student at Wolfson CPSD, NDCN.
+His DPhil work primarily focuses on clinical and imaging risk factors of cognitive decline after stroke/TIA under the supervision of Prof Rothwell and Dr Tuna.

-Before coming to Oxford, Michael attained his undergraduate medical degree from Peking University, China.
-He also completed a 3-year residency training in neurology at Peking Union Medical College Hospital, Chinese Academy of Medical Sciences, and attained his Master of Medicine degree in neurology from Peking Union Medical College/Tsinghua University.
-Additionally, Michael shows an interest in psychology and completed in total 3 years of courses on psychology at School of Psychological and Cognitive Sciences, Peking University, and Institute of Psychology, Chinese Academy of Sciences.
-He was awarded the National Scholarship, Province-level Merit Student, and Excellent Graduate of Peking University.
+Before coming to Oxford, Michael attained his medical degree from Peking University, China.
+He also completed a 3-year residency training in neurology at Peking Union Medical College Hospital, and attained his Master of Medicine degree in neurology from Peking Union Medical College/Tsinghua University, China.
+Michael also shows an interest in psychology and completed a total of 3 years of courses on psychology at School of Psychology, Peking University and Institute of Psychology, Chinese Academy of Sciences.

 Research groups